-For a complaint against a student, disciplinary action may be taken by the Associate Dean of Students or his/her designee following a finding of responsibility by a Hearing Officer or Hearing Board in accordance with the Conduct Process outlined in the Code of Student Conduct.

-- For a complaint against a staff member, disciplinary action may be taken at the conclusion of the investigation by the VP, Administrative Services & Human Resources or his/her designee in accordance with procedures outlined in the Employee Handbook. - For a complaint against a faculty member, disciplinary action may be taken at the conclusion of the investigation by the Senior VP, Academic Affairs or Faculty Executive Committee in accordance with procedures outlined in the Faculty Handbook.
+- For a complaint against a student, disciplinary action may be taken by the Interim Dean of Students or his/her designee following a finding of responsibility by a Hearing Officer or Hearing Board in accordance with the Conduct Process outlined in the Code of Student Conduct. - For a complaint against a staff member, disciplinary action may be taken at the conclusion of the investigation by the Senior Director of Human Resources and Title IX Coordinator, or his/her designee in accordance with procedures outlined in the Employee Handbook. - For a complaint against a faculty member, disciplinary action may be taken at the conclusion of the investigation by the Senior VP, Academic Affairs or Faculty Executive Committee in accordance with procedures outlined in the Faculty Handbook.